avahidi/interpol/README.rst

 -------------

 In our example above the rules were defined as expressions embedded in a string.
-Evaluating expressions within strings if often called *string interpolation*, hence we have chosen to call each rule fragment an "interpolation" and the logic behind it an "interpolator".
+Evaluating expressions within strings is often called *string interpolation*, hence we have chosen to call each rule fragment an "interpolation" and the logic behind it an "interpolator".